rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 After thorough consideration, it has been decided to base the equivalence in tonnes of oil equivalent (TOE).
 Electricity has been chosen as a baseline energy carrier, as our pilot sites mainly revolve around it and also because we believe that this energy carrier will play a larger role in the future.
 For converting the results into a more conventional unit, we choose crude oil as a secondary baseline energy carrier.
 This also enables comparisons with crude oil price developments in the market.
 For most KPIs, the baseline energy carrier used is of no relevance as the result is not dependent on it.
 This is the case for KPIs such as the share of renewables at the project location or its self-sufficiency.
 The choice of the baseline energy carrier is relevant only for the levelized cost of energy (LCOE), as it will either provide a system-wide supply cost in Euro per kWh electrical or per kg crude oil.

-First, the conversion factors to kg crude oil equivalent [`1  <https://www.bp.com/content/dam/bp/business-sites/en/global/corporate/pdfs/energy-economics/statistical-review/bp-stats-review-2019-approximate-conversion-factors.pdf>`_] were determined (see Table 1 below).
+First, the conversion factors to kg crude oil equivalent [`1  <https://www.bp.com/content/dam/bp/business-sites/en/global/corporate/pdfs/energy-economics/statistical-review/bp-stats-review-2019-approximate-conversion-factors.pdf>`_] were determined (see :ref:`table_kgoe_conversion_factors` below).
 These are equivalent to the energy carrier weighting factors with baseline energy carrier crude oil.

 Following conversion factors and energy carriers are defined:

+.. _table_kgoe_conversion_factors:

-.. list-table:: Table 1: kg crude oil equivalent (kgoe) per unit of a fuel
+.. list-table:: Conversion factors: kg crude oil equivalent (kgoe) per unit of a fuel
    :widths: 50 25 25
    :header-rows: 1